Technical Guide for API Partners

 /bookings/{booking-reference}/cancel-quote

-- If the booking can be cancelled you will be returned a quote and can proceed with cancellation the booking using the /bookings/{booking-reference}/cancel endpoint.
+- If the booking can be cancelled you will be returned a quote and can proceed with cancellation of the booking using the /bookings/{booking-reference}/cancel endpoint.

 /bookings/{booking-reference}/cancel